1965 San Diego Chargers season: Summary

 Cornerback Speedy Duncan had 4 interceptions, and also served as the team's kickoff and punt returner.
 His average of 15.5 yards per punt return led the AFL, and included a league-high two touchdowns.
 Travenio converted 18 of his 30 field goal attempts, his 60% success rate ranking joint-third in the league.
-He also converted every one of his 40 extra point attempts, but missing every field goal try of over 40 yards.
-Four players attempts at least one punt during the season; Hadl and Redman split the bulk of the duties between them, but both posted a worse average than any of the seven regular punters in the league.
+He also converted every one of his 40 extra point attempts, but missed every field goal try of over 40 yards.
+Four players attempted at least one punt during the season; Hadl and Redman split the bulk of the duties between them, but both posted a worse average than any of the seven regular punters in the league.